AIM-Harvard/pyradiomics/docs/index.rst

 * Logarithm
 * Exponential

+For more information, see also :ref:`radiomics-imageoperations-label`.

 Supporting reproducible extraction
 ----------------------------------

-Aside from calculating features, the pyradiomics package includes provenance information in the output.
+Aside from calculating features, the pyradiomics package includes additional information in the output.
 This information contains information on used image and mask, as well as applied settings and filters, thereby enabling fully reproducible feature extraction.
+For more information, see :ref:`radiomics-generalinfo-label`.

 Citation
 --------